Printers

 Generic file printer.

-This class is used for parallel port printer or other printers that are directly attached to the filesystem.
+This class is used for parallel port printer or other printers that are directly attached to the file system.
 Note that you should stay away from using USB-to-Parallel-Adapter since they are unreliable and produce arbitrary errors.

 inheritance: